D.C.-area forecast: Cold today before another possible winter storm starting Wednesday night

 A daily assessment of the potential for at least 1 inch of snow in the next week, on a 0-10 scale.

-6/10: More wintry weather is likely Wednesday night to Thursday night, though unclear if it’s more snowy or icy.
+6/10: More wintry weather is likely Wednesday night to Thursday night, although its unclear if it’s more snowy or icy.
 The weekend could bring another chance.